RyanOD/python-games/word-guessing/readme.md

 # Word Guessing Game
-This is a simple game of rock paper scissors where the user is competing against the computer.
-While a very simple game, this is a classic first step in game development as it introduces the developer to several key programming concepts while not overwhelming them with too much.
-While this code is overly verbose, this approach is helpful for less experienced developers.
+This is a simple word guessing game where the user guesses one letter at a time until all letters have been identified.
+While a very simple game, this is a classic first step in game development as it introduces the developer to many key programming concepts while not overwhelming them with too much.
+That being said, don't let the simplicity of the game fool you.
+For a beginning programmer, there is a lot to consider here.

 ## Key Concepts
 This following concepts are exposed in this number guess game design.